- Solutions

 What Is a Phone Extension?

-A phone extension is a short, unique number (e.g., #4005) used by a business phone system that connects callers directly to a specific employee or department.
+A phone extension is a short internal number (like #4005) used within a business phone system to instantly connect callers to a specific teammate or department, without needing separate phone lines.

 How Do Phone Extensions Work?